 How many times have you been working on your computer when all of a sudden an annoying little notification pops up prompting you to update your software?
 What do you do?
 Postpone.
 More often than not, you postpone several times and by the end of the day, you forget to update your system.
 While some updates may seem unnecessary (sure, Garage Band can wait), many others can fix bugs and strengthen areas where you may be vulnerable to security threats.
 The longer you ignore updates the more of them your computer will have on its backlog to complete later.
-So, don’t postpone, at least not for long.
+So, don’t postpone, at least not for long if you want to prevent hacking.
 Who doesn’t want a more secure, up-to-date computer?

 Say your business name is EZDelivery.
 What are the chances that your password looks something like this?
-EZDelivery2017, or 123ezdelivery, or ezdelivery90703?
+EZDelivery2020, or 123ezdelivery, or ezdelivery90703?
 We understand that passwords have to be easy enough for you and your team to remember but the above example presents a security vulnerability, even to a novice hacker.
 Therefore, you should update your passwords every few months and set a password that has a strong combination of 1) lower and upper case letters, 2) numbers, and 3) special characters.
-Use other characters besides the commonly used ones like “!” and “@”.

 3) Leave Suspicious Emails Alone